publitas/docs/source/rest-v2.md

 # Extraction Options

-The following fields defines options to extract hotspots from a PDF
+The following fields define options to extract hotspots from a PDF

 > Extraction options field JSON object structured like this: